What does FIRE mean?

 How do you do that?
 The FIRE faithful say it's simple: make more money, invest it well, and don't spend any more than you absolutely have to.

 You might automate your savings during your work years, so the money is whisked out of your pay before you ever see it.
-Using an automated investment service like Wealthsimple can help diversify your investments and protect you from market gyrations.
+For instance, using an automated investment service like Acorns can help diversify your investments and protect you from market gyrations.

 You have to make sacrifices, too, like deciding you'll stop dining out or buying new clothes.